Photo: Brett Monroe Garner

 So far, what scientists know about SRM is mainly based on climate models – sophisticated computer simulations of the Earth system.

-Using the same models that they use to predict the extent and impacts of global warming, climate scientists are asking: how would the risks of lowering temperatures with SRM compare to the risks of climate change?
+Using the same models that they use to predict the extent and impacts of global warming, climate scientists are asking how the risks of lowering temperatures with SRM would compare to the risks of climate change.

 There are many uncertainties – predicting the response of the complex climate system is challenging – but these models are built on decades of theory, observations, and lab experiments.